- Selection condition

 |]=||Starts with: takes the lowercase and uppercase characters into account||Valid for string types only|

-- The constant strings must be enclosed in simple quotes.
+- Constant strings must be enclosed in single quotes.

-- The name of the heading must contain only letters, numbers and underlined characters ("_").
-If the field name contains other characters (apostrophe,...), the field name must be surrounded by double quotes.
+- The item name must only contain letters, digits and underscore characters ("_").
+If the item name contains other characters (quotes, etc.), it must be enclosed in double quotes.

 - Comparisons between strings are performed according to the ASCII value of the characters and not according to the lexicographic value ('a' > 'Z').